-On April 28, 2005, both houses of Congress adopted a \$2.6 trillion FY 2006 budget resolution conference report that calls for \$34.7 billion in savings from mandatory programs over five years, including \$10 billion from Medicaid.
-Although the budget resolution is nonbinding, it acts as a guideline for Congress for the final budget.
+On April 28, 2005, both houses of Congress adopted a \$2.6 trillion FY 2006 budget resolution conference report that calls for \$34.7 billion in savings from mandatory programs over five years, including \$10 billion in savings from Medicaid.
+This budget resolution is nonbinding, but it acts as a guideline for Congress for the final budget.
 Although the exact amount of the Medicaid cuts are not finalized, the proposed reductions are significant and would likely have an adverse impact on state Medicaid programs and providers generally.
+As part of the effort to satisfy the budget reconciliation instructions included in the budget resolution, Congress is considering various options to achieve the \$10 billion in savings, although the content and likelihood of enactment of legislation remains uncertain.